slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - pro tip: Ask your current customers “What nearly stopped you buying from us?”
 - There is a golden rule, long cherished by restaurateurs, for determining whether a business is viable.
 Rent should take up no more than 25 percent of your revenue, another 25 percent should go toward payroll, and 35 percent should go toward the product.
 The remaining 15 percent is what you take home.
 There’s an even more elegant version of that rule: Make your rent in four days to be profitable, a week to break even.
 If you haven’t hit the latter mark in a month, close.
-- I'm not surprised that high-end retail is still doing fine.
-People want the luxury purchasing experience to be luxurious -- they'd rather buy their luxury goods in boutiques than get them delivered in a cardboard box from Amazon.
-- if you’re an entrepreneur who opens a coffee shop, you’ll have a lot of ways you can make money.
-You can sell coffee, cakes, paintings, merchandise, and more.
-But each of those things will not contribute to your success in an equal way.
-While there is value in the discovery process, once you’ve found the variable that matters most, you should place more time on that one and less on the others.

-Friend of a friend owns a small chain of grocery stores in New Jersey.
-A few years ago, when Amazon got into groceries, he changed his mind about investing in the growth of his own business.
-He started buying Amazon shares with his investment capital instead.
-He saw what happened to Circuit City and Tower Records, Borders and Barnes & Noble.
-So he bought some Amazon and then he bought some more.
-This wasn’t retirement investing.
-This was something else.
-What should we call it?
-Disruption Insurance?
 - Jeff Bezos summed this up when he said “Your margin is my opportunity.”
 The key to business and investing success isn’t finding an advantage.
 It’s having a sustainable advantage.
 Something that others either can’t or aren’t willing to copy once your idea is exposed and patents expire.

-- social adeptness is balancing two seemingly opposing social strategies: competing and cooperating

 - É por isso que não tenho patrão, para não me cortarem a criatividade. -- Cesar Borja